 Again, lethargy that turns into 24/7 naptime should ring alarm bells.
 According to Stanley Coren, PhD, who has written almost a dozen books on dog behavior, a canine retreating to his bed or snoozing instead of playing is often an indicator something isn’t right.
 This could certainly be a sign your pup has hurt himself physically, but pain is often paired with yelping or a change in movement, not sleep.
 If nothing on the surface looks wrong, your dog could definitely be feeling depressed.

 While some breeds are more anxious and alert than others (hello, Boston terriers), any dog suddenly fixating on a certain behavior could be exhibiting symptoms of depression.
 Often chewing constantly on a single paw or nail can indicate dogs are upset or feeling low.
 If your typically friendly Goldendoodle stops greeting you at the door and starts hiding in the living room, something is definitely off internally.

 While aggression is rarer when it comes to depressed dogs, it can happen.
 Depression and anxiety often go hand-in-hand, and if a pup lets that anxiety take over, it can come out as scary, mean behavior.
 On the other hand, some pet experts like Iain Booth, founder of VetUK, believe dogs who feel ignored will act out for attention.
 A combination of these factors can make for a very moody pup.

 If a dog displays any of these behaviors, consider whether a recent event could be contributing to this shift in temperament.
-The most common causes of doggie depression are the loss of a family member (humans and other family pets included), a traumatic injury, and sometimes even a commiseration with a depressed human.
 It’s worth a visit to the vet to verify what’s really going on and get the best treatment possible for the symptoms.